PyTomography/PyTomography/src/pytomography/data/Readme.md

 Please note that the data in these files should be used for reference purposes and should be validated and cross-checked against trusted sources when applied to specific applications.
 # License
-The data files in this repository are provided under the MIT License.
-Feel free to use and modify them according to your needs.
+The data files in this repository are provided under the Creative Commons License.